felix2000jp/spring-application-template/README.md

 This application will look at your linting results from [Sonar Cloud](https://sonarcloud.io) and block any merge that introduces new issues, be it bugs, vulnerabilities, technical debt, decreased coverage or an increased code duplication.

+### GitHub Security - Trivy Scan Results

+GitHub code scanning results are configured to read form the trivy scan results.
+Merges are blocked if results are found with medium or higher severity as well as any errors or warnings.